SaifShakur/Backtracking/README.md

 Example of use: Target string is “abbccca”.
 Elements set has 3 strings in it: “a”, “bb” and “ccc” (in this order).
 So the output shows 0 1 2 0 because “abbccca” is “a”+”bb”+”ccc”+”a”.

-1 file makes up this project:
+1 file makes up the project:

 -Backtracking.cpp: contains all code of the program